When comparing British Airways (BA) Vs Singapore Airlines (SQ), which is the best option when traveling in Premium Economy, Business, and First Class?

 The Singapore Airlines First Class cabin is exquisite on the A380 and consists of only 6 suites, with 3 suites on each side of the aisle.
 That’s a downscale compared to SQ’s A380s with the old layout, which features 12 First Class suites.

 The aisle is framed by beautifully crafted walls, only interrupted by the sliding doors which gives access to the individual suites.
-The exclusivity of the First Class cabin is further accentuated by two stylishly furnished lavatories in the front, one of which features palatial dimensions has a sit-down vanity counter and is stocked with Lalique toiletries (e.g. special citrus-scented facial mist, body lotion and fragrance).
+The exclusivity of the First Class cabin is further accentuated by two stylishly furnished lavatories in the front, one of which features palatial dimensions has a sit-down vanity counter and is stocked with Lalique toiletries (e.g. special citrus-scented facial mist, body lotion, and fragrance).

 The design of the new First Class cabin was inspired by the Etihad Airways’ First Class Apartments and is really special.

-In Business Class, the cabin on the A350 is designed by James Parker Associated, the company that also created the opulent interiors of the Orient Express and is a mix of bronzy gold, beige, purple, and chocolate-brown, colours with plush throw pillows that contrast with the dark leather seats.
+In Business Class, the cabin on the A350 is designed by James Parker Associated, the company that also created the opulent interiors of the Orient Express and is a mix of bronzy gold, beige, purple, and chocolate-brown, colors with plush throw pillows that contrast with the dark leather seats.
 It is a pretty special cabin.

 On BA, the First and Business cabins don’t look awfully different and are functional rather than inspiring.
 Both British Airways and Singapore Airlines offer a relatively consistent cabin and Business Class product across most of its long-haul fleet.